 Performance-enhancing substances, also called sports supplements, are products that claim to use natural products to enhance athletic performance.
 The claims include increasing muscle mass, strength, speed, endurance, fat loss or recovery time.
 Most are available over the counter.
 They may include vitamins, minerals, amino acids, herbs, or botanicals (plants)-or any concentration, extract, or combination of these ingredients.

 One of the most popular supplements on the market, creatine, is easy to obtain and comes in a variety of forms (like powders, tablets, energy bars).
 Creatine is a natural substance that we usually get from protein-rich foods in our diet, such as meat and fish.
 These foods are broken down to creatine phosphate in the body.
 Creatine phosphate then helps make adenosine triphosphate (ATP), which provides energy for muscles to contract.
-It’s been suggested that taking supplemental creatine could improve strength, increase lean body mass and shorten recovery time after exercise.
+It’s been suggested that taking the best creatine supplements could improve strength, increase lean body mass and shorten recovery time after exercise.
+It is perfectly safe for adults to use.
 However, the research available on the potential benefits of creatine is mixed, and there is very little research on the use of creatine in children.
 And just because it’s “natural,” does not mean it’s safe.